druuly/sql-intro/example_2/junction/readme.md

-# the `junction` directory should be opened as its own rather than within the root so that `library_system.db` can initalize correctly
+ * `junction` directory should be opened as its own rather than within the root so that `library_system.db` can initalize correctly